nmcdonnell-kx/docs/docs/interfaces/protobuf/protobuf-types.md

 | Enum                 | Int of enum value           |
 | Map                  | Dictionary                  |

-Where on serialization you do not wish to explicitly set a field, a general null (::) can be specified in the mixed list for that field's value.
+Where on serialization you do not wish to explicitly set a field, a generic null (::) can be specified in the mixed list for that field's value.
 Furthermore, an additional :: can be included an the end of the mixed list (past the number of message fields).
 Such :: field values are ignored and this can be used to prevent q from changing the message's mixed list to a simple list, e.g. where all fields have the same kdb+ type.

 ### Scalar fields